BYD Dolphin: Thailand

 In March 2023, the global right hand drive version of Dolphin was shown to the public for the first time as the Standard Range (70 kW with 44.9 kWh blade battery) at the Bangkok International Motor Show 2023.
 Rever Automotive, BYD's Thailand distributor, introduced Standard Range 95 PS and Extended Range (150 kW with 60.48 kWh blade battery) to the press at the end of June 2023.

 In July 2024, the locally assembled model went on sale with a lower price.
 The Standard Range model received a larger 50.25 kWh battery, increasing its NEDC-rated range to 435 km.
 It also received faster DC charging capacity from 60 kW to 70 kW.

 Vietnam

 The Dolphin was introduced in Vietnam on 18 July 2024 alongside the Atto 3 and Seal, as part of BYD's entry in Vietnam.
-It is available in a sole GLX variant using the Standard Range 44.9 kWh powertrain.
+Initially imported from China, it is available in a sole GLX variant using the Standard Range 44.9 kWh powertrain.
+In April 2026, the Dolphin became imported from Thailand for the Vietnamese market, updated features, and is available in the sole variant with an upgraded battery capacity of 50.25 kWh.